-Free delivery (40$+) - Next day delivery in the Mtl fast zone
+Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Terroir

 It encompasses all the characteristics representing the environment in which a coffee grows.
 This includes altitude, latitude, climate, soil composition, and even how growers care for their coffee plants.
-The terroir interacts with the chosen coffee variety to highlight unique characteristics.
-Even slight variations in terroir will impart different characteristics of the coffee, translating into distinct in-cup results, even if they are the same variety grown relatively close together.
+The terroir interacts with the coffee variety chosen to highlight unique characteristics.
+Even slight variations in terroir will impart different characteristics to the coffee, translating into distinct in-cup results, even if they are the same variety grown relatively close together.

 Climate

-Essential conditions for growing coffee include a frost-free temperate or tropical climate, ample exposure to sunlight, and sufficient water.
+Essential conditions for growing a coffee tree include a frost-free temperate or tropical climate, ample exposure to sunlight, and sufficient water.
 However, excessive exposure to the sun or too much hydration can have reverse and harmful effects on trees.
 The ideal is moist, fertile and well-drained soil, under a shaded cover benefiting from a good daily dose of sun.

 The soil considerably influences the growth of the coffee tree.
-Soil types vary between producing countries, but a soil rich in nutrients and minerals is essential.
+Soil types vary between producing countries, but soil rich in nutrients and minerals is essential.
 Coffees growing on volcanic soils are common, as these soils are composed of a mixture of ash and decomposed rock fragments, creating a nutrient-rich and light soil for optimal drainage.

 Traditions